Create a Survey in less than 60 seconds!

 Unlike your detractors, your passives are not passionate enough about your product to voice their opinions.

 Your detractors care enough about your product to be vocal about it.
-They’re vocal about your product because they have strong feelings for your product.
+They’re vocal about your product because they have strong feelings for it.

-Passives, on the other hand, just don’t care.
+Passives, on the other hand, don’t care.
 Your product is just like any other product out there.
-They see little or no difference between your product and other products in the market.
+They see little or no difference between your product and other products.

 This is why they are much less engaged with your product or business than your promoters or detractors.